 Spider veins are mild varicose veins.
 They look like a nest of red or blue lines just under your skin.
 Spider veins are not a serious medical problem, but they can be a cosmetic concern to some people, and they can cause symptoms of aching pain and itching in others.
-Please see our information below about treatment options for spider veins.

 Symptoms of Varicose Veins